mraleph/mraleph.github.com/_posts/2018-02-03-maybe-you-dont-need-rust-to-speed-up-your-js.md

 # Optimizing Sorting - Algorithmic Improvements

-Now that we improved parsing time lets take a look at sorting again.
+Now that we improved parsing performance lets take a look at the sorting again.

-There are two arrays that are being sorted: `originalMappings` array is being sorted using `compareByOriginalPositions` comparator and `generatedMappings` array is being sorted using `compareByGeneratedPositionsDeflated` comparator.
+There are two arrays that are being sorted:

+1. `originalMappings` array is being sorted using `compareByOriginalPositions` comparator;
+2. `generatedMappings` array is being sorted using `compareByGeneratedPositionsDeflated` comparator.

 ## Optimizing `originalMappings` Sorting

-I took at look at `compareByOriginalPositions` first.
+I took a look at `compareByOriginalPositions` first.

 ```js
 function compareByOriginalPositions(mappingA, mappingB, onlyCompareOriginal) {